ralferlebach/moodle-local_mycoursesfilter/README.md

-# local_mycoursesfilter
+# MyCourses (Filtered)

-**local_mycoursesfilter** is a Moodle plugin that provides a dedicated page displaying only the courses in which the currently logged-in user is enrolled.
-It offers filtering, sorting, and view customization options.
+**MyCourses (Filtered)** is a Moodle plugin that provides a dedicated page displaying only the courses in which the currently logged-in user is enrolled.

+It offers filtering, sorting, and view customization options by url, so you may provide your students with a specifiv dashboard of their learning materials in a specific section in your Moodle instance.

 ## Features

-- Filter courses by status, favorites, or hidden courses.
+- Filter and sort courses to whoch the user is enrolled in by url request.
-- Search courses by name.
-- Sort courses by name, last access, or enrollment date.
-- Switch between card, list, or summary views.
 - Optional "Back" button to return to the referring page.
+- Additional Search and Sort function for the user as well as Switching between card, list, or summary view.

 ## Installation